shulai/qonda/docs/guide.rst

     ObjectAdapter(properties, model=None, class_=None,
             column_meta=None, row_meta=None, parent=None)

-* properties: A list (but usually a Python tuple) of attribute names
+* properties: A list (but usually a Python tuple) of either attribute names, or tuples containing each attribute name along a dict with adapter level metadata.
 * model: The model entity object
 * class\_: The class of the model, for metadata purposes, as model eventually could be None.
 See also ``ObjectListAdapter``.
 * column_meta: The adapter level metadata, a list or tuple of dict **(DEPRECATED)**.